 - What Is Data Scrubbing?

 - The 5 Steps for Data Scrubbing

 - A Comprehensive Customer Data Scrubbing Tool

 What Is Data Scrubbing?

-Data scrubbing refers to the process of preparing, processing, and cleaning your customer data in order to ready it for use within your business for marketing campaigns, sales initiatives, or customer support and success.
+Data scrubbing, also commonly referred to as data cleansing, refers to the process of preparing, processing, and cleaning your customer data in order to ready it for use within your business for marketing campaigns, sales initiatives, or customer support and success.

 Data scrubbing refers to repairing, deleting, or normalizing data so that you can use it in those campaigns.
 The data scrubbing process typically follows a number of simple steps to identify and fix issues within a dataset.